tovarog23/AISI_CFS_Design_Functions/README.md

 23. `hss_section`: <font color="yellowgreen">(Type: string)</font> HSS section for design and revision.
 Ex: 'HSS6X6X5/8'.
 24. `orientation`: <font color="yellowgreen">(Type: string)</font> Orientation of structural member to be designed.
 Shall be 'strong' axis or 'weak' axis.
 Only applicable for HSS section design functions.

 ## Installation and Use:

 No actual installation process is needed in this case.
 The script itself can be cloned or downloaded straight from the online repository an can be imported as a module in other Python scripts as needed.

 Since functions were originally developed to automate CFS design spreadsheets in Excel, they can also be used with [xlwings](https://github.com/xlwings/xlwings).
-These can be imported as UDF with the xlwings add in directly in an excel file and can be run automatically like a native excel function within a spreadsheet.
+These can be imported as UDF with the xlwings add-in directly in an excel file and can be run automatically like a native excel function within a spreadsheet.

 For use, the design functions simply need to be called into another script or into an excel spreadsheet.
 All functions rely on having the correct csv files to be able to obtain the corresponding properties of the selected section when running the function.